 Because of course, everyone must use their legs to run, however, what many don’t understand is that we don’t have to rely on them as much as we think.
 ChiRunning is built around the concept of falling forward in a slight lean so that you’re using the pull of gravity for your running propulsion instead of your legs.
 The trick is in your core strength.
 Building a strong core increases agility, efficiency and your ability to balance yourself in a gentle forward fall while running.

-A strong core allows you to relax your legs and balance in your window of lean with ease, and with practice, you will be able to move from first gear to second and third with greater ease and confidence in your forward fall.
-If you’re looking to increase speed, a strong core is necessary.
+A strong core allows you to relax your legs and balance in your “window of lean” with ease.
+And, with practice, you will be able to move from first gear to second and third with greater ease and confidence.
+Also, if you’re looking to improve your speed, a strong core is necessary.

 A strong core also improves balance and coordination on technical terrain.
 When on the running course, whether it’s road or trail, runners should strive to be nimble.
 A runner with exceptionally large quadriceps, hamstrings and calves may appear to be a more “serious” runner at first glance, but those large muscles actually decrease mobility and dexterity.
 You’ve probably noticed that a person with exceptionally strong legs has large quads, but someone with a strong core and abs doesn’t have a large belly.
 Bottom line: the bigger the muscle, the less mobile it becomes.

 The first few times you practice engaging your core and relaxing your legs while running, you’ll most likely experience soreness in your abdominals the next day.
 This is a good sign!
 By relaxing your legs, you decrease the build-up of lactic acid in those muscles, which means little to no recovery time, and you can start off every run with fresh legs.